Franz Pokorny

 Franz Pokorny (22 December 1797 – 5 August 1850) was an Austrian theatre manager.
 He owned two leading theatres in Vienna, the Theater in der Josefstadt and the Theater an der Wien, where he staged notable productions.

 Life

 Early career

-Pokorny was born in Lstiboř (now in the Czech Republic), son of a teacher.
+Pokorny was born in Lstiboř, Bohemia (now part of Klučov, Czech Republic), son of a teacher.
 He was initially a school assistant.
-In 1819 he moved to Vienna, where he was a clarinettist at the Theater in der Josefstadt.
+In 1819, he moved to Vienna, where he was a clarinettist at the Theater in der Josefstadt.
 In 1822 he was a clarinettist at the civic theatre in Pressburg (now Bratislava in Slovakia), where from 1827 he directed the theatre orchestra.

 Theater in der Josefstadt

 In 1835 Pokorny leased the civic theatre of Pressburg, and successfully staged operas.
 In 1836 he also leased the civic theatre of Baden bei Wien, and in 1837 the Theater in der Josefstadt in Vienna, buying this theatre in 1840.
 Productions staged at the Theater in der Josefstadt included the Vienna premieres of Meyerbeer's opera Les Huguenots (1839), and of Donizetti's operas Lucia di Lammermoor (1843) and La fille du régiment (1844).
 He also staged in his theatres classic dramas and Possen mit Gesang; Der Zauberschleier by Franz Xaver Told was successful.